scribd/Weaver/README.md

 ### (1) - Weaver command

-Weaver can be installed using `Homebrew` or manually.
+Weaver can be installed using `Homebrew`, `CocodaPods` or manually.

 #### Binary form